Loading...

 • “then…” — a small preview of the maneuver after the next one, so quick pairs of turns don't surprise you.

-• Tap the card — tapping the instruction card itself opens Navigation Options (route colour, profile, route info, finish…).
+• Tap the card — tapping the instruction card itself opens Navigation Options, which is also where you stop navigating (route colour, profile, route info, Finish Navigation).

 Rich On-Road Detail